jayant252004/jayantjanu252004/README.md

-Sure!
-Here's a customized GitHub-style profile bio for you, modeled exactly like Tanmay Singh's format.
-Just let me know if you'd like any part of it updated or personalized further:

----

-# Hi there, I'm [JAYANT JANU ]! 👋
+# Hi there, I'm JAYANT JANU ! 👋
 🚀 **Aspiring Software Engineer | AI & Backend Development Enthusiast**

 I am a **B.Tech student in Computer Science Engineering**, passionate about **AI, backend systems, and scalable application development**.
 I enjoy diving deep into **problem-solving, system design, and real-world software applications**, and I’m always excited to explore new technologies and contribute meaningfully to impactful projects.